thearifismail/insights-service-deployer/README.md

 For MQ services, set breakpoints in `inv_mq_service.py` and related message processing code.

+### Debugging Behavior

+**MQ Services**: Start immediately and accept debugger connections at any time.
+You can attach VS Code after the service is running - no waiting required.

 **Note**: Ensure the Python extension is installed in VS Code/Cursor for `debugpy` support.